isu3ru/my-tasks/README.md

-# my-tasks
+# my-todos
-A simple personal task manager app with Angular
+A simple personal todo list manager app with Angular 4